jackcogdill/FB-hack-attack/README.md

 - [X] Security
 	- [X] Prevent SQL vulns
 	- [X] Hash passwords
-	- [ ] Test for more security holes
 - [X] Fix bugs
 	- [X] Timer broken for Java 1 on windows
 		- [X] Test this on windows